 Consumers are encouraged to deposit clean shell (i.e., no trash) at the recycling centers, which will be periodically emptied by SCDNR.
 The shell generated in this fashion will be used for restoration and enhancement of shellfish resources, reducing the costs of these activities.
 Community groups and youth organizations may want to recycle shell as a community service project.
 There is a lot of shell out there (restaurants, caterers, resorts), so it is important to make the effort to recapture it before it goes to the landfill!

 The restoration part of the SCORE program works with local citizen groups to conduct actual habitat restoration projects and to monitor the success of those efforts.
-Since May 2001, more than 8000 volunteers have used more than 500 tons of shell to build 188 reefs at 35 reef sites along the South Carolina coast.
+As of October 2014, more than 25,000 volunteers have used more than 1,100 tons of shell to build 225 reefs at 69 reef sites along the South Carolina coast.
 Projects involved building new reefs with recycled shells for recruitment of oyster larvae.
 Volunteers have ranged from 4th grade Girl Scouts to retired executives.
 As these pilot reefs begin to recruit new oysters and attract other critters of the estuary, they are being used as living classrooms and research platforms.
 Volunteer citizens are critical to monitoring the new reefs throughout the year to increase our understanding of how best to restore oyster habitats.

 By involving citizens in the restoration process we hope to accomplish the following:

 - Initiate a grass-roots effort to restore oysters

 - Increase public awareness of the value of oysters to the ecosystem